bostondv/bostondv.github.io/about.md

 <span class="dropcap">H</span><span class="run-in">ello!
 I'm Boston Dell-Vandenberg.</span> A multi-disciplined designer, developer and freelancer from Toronto.

-I run [Pomelo](http://pomelodesign.com), a boutique web development studio where we specialize in designing and building unique web and mobile applications for small-medium businesses and startups.
+I run [Pomelo](http://pomelodesign.com), a boutique web development studio focused on creating great user experiences for small-medium businesses and startups.

-I am passionate about creating great user experiences and inspiring designs for the web.
-To that extent I am an active [contributor](http://wordpress.org/plugins/enhanced-text-widget/) to WordPress [plugins](http://wordpress.org/plugins/ultimate-posts-widget/) and love tinkering with designs, code, new software and tools.
+Personally, I aspire to create designs which both usable and beautiful.
+I build web apps primarily with [WordPress](http://wordpress.org/), [Django](http://djangoproject.org/) and [Phonegap](http://phonegap.com/).
+To that extent, I am also an active contributor to [WordPress plugins](http://profiles.wordpress.org/bostondv), and I write on this [blog](/) and [Twitter](http://twitter.com/bostondv).

 For detailed information about my qualifications, please see [my CV](/cv/).